plotly/dash-labs/docs/demos/dashdown_multi_page/pages/MarkdownAIO/overview.md

 - `MarkdownAIO` contains no pattern-matching callbacks.
 So it ***does not*** slow down your app if you have 100+ components per the limitation described in the [AIO documentation.](https://dash.plotly.com/all-in-one-components#all-in-one-component-limitations).

+### Tips

+Every `id` in the entire app must be unique.
+Even though the example apps can look like stand-alone apps, under the covers, `MarkdownAIO` creates a multi-page app.
+It's a Dash requirement that all id's in a multi-page are unique.

 ### Next

 See the reference section and the other examples for more information about all the available options.